2023 Solar Incentives Guide for Enterprise, AL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend installing solar panels.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

-The ITC applies to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as equipment, labor and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Enterprise solar panel installers.
+To best understand how the new Clean Energy Credit might apply to you, talk to your local Enterprise solar installers.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Like with federal incentives, these might include rebates, tax credits and more.
-These incentives — which may be handled by your county or municipality, or by the state of Alabama — could be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided at the state and local level.
+Similar to federal incentives, these can include rebates, tax credits and more.
+These solar incentives — which might be provided by your county or municipality, or by the state of Alabama — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Enterprise